How to Calculate Hours Worked Like a Pro

 • Mobile and browser apps for simplicity

 That said?
 We know OnTheClock may not be the right choice for all business owners.
-We’ll explain more in-depth about time clock software options later on in this article.
-But first, let’s discuss how to manually calculate hours worked.
+We’ll explain more in-depth about time clock software options later, but first, let’s discuss how to manually calculate hours worked.

 If you’re processing payroll for the first time ever, you may be wondering how to add up hours worked by hand.
-Here’s the step-by-step method for how to calculate hours worked manually.
+Here’s the step-by-step method for how to manually calculate hours worked.

-Step 1: Determine the start and end time of work each day
+Step 1: Determine each workday's start and end time

 The first step for calculating hours worked is to note the exact time work was started and finished.
 If you’re processing payroll for employees, this information should be provided to you on a time card.
-If you’re processing this information for yourself as an independent contractor, make a note of your own start and end times each day that you work.
+If you’re processing this information for yourself, as an independent contractor, note the start and end times of your workdays.

 Step 2: Convert the time to military time